Ibrahim M. El-Sherbiny: Education

 Ibrahim M. El-Sherbiny obtained his BSc in chemistry and his master's degree in polymers from Mansoura University.
 He moved to Massey University, New Zealand and obtain his PhD in smart drug delivery in 2007.

 Career

 El-Sherbiny was a post-doctoral fellow in three different universities; Michigan University, University of New Mexico and Texas University, United States between 2008 and 2010.
 From 2010 to 2011, he became a Research Assistant Professor at the latter University.
 He is currently the Professor of Nanomaterials Science and Director of the Center for Materials Science at Zewail City of Science and Technology, Egypt.

 Awards and scholarships

 In 2009, he was awarded a Fulbright Fellowship from the University of Michigan and in 2011, his name got featured on Who's Who in the World (28th Edition).
 In 2012, he received Prestigious STATE Incentive Award in Science given by the National Academy of Scientific Research, Egypt.
 In 2013, he was awarded the Venice Goda Award for Scientific Creativity for Young Researchers in the field of Materials Science and its Applications also by National Academy of Scientific Research, Egypt.

+In June 2024, El-Sherbiny was awarded a Doctor of Science (D.Sc.) degree by Mansoura University.